-Have in mind that assertions about a countertop material being ”stain proof” are simply not true.
+Keep in mind that assertions about a countertop material being ”stain-proof” are simply not true.
 Properly sealed natural stones and engineered stones are stain-resistant, but not 100% stain-proof.
 Manufacturers and fabricators will seal the stone with high-quality sealers which will significantly decrease the chances for staining.
-To make sure your kitchen countertop stays as good as new, be careful with acidic liquids, red wine, dark juices, don’t use harsh cleaners, seal your natural stone countertop at least once a year, and clean up any spills immediately.
+To make sure your kitchen countertop stays as good as new, be careful with acidic liquids, red wine, and dark juices, don’t use harsh cleaners, seal your natural stone countertop at least once a year, and clean up any spills immediately.

 When deciding what is the best material to use for kitchen countertops, heat resistance is one of the most important issues that comes up.
-Heat resistant kitchen countertop materials are granite and other natural stones, quartz, copper, terrazzo, stainless steel, aluminum, and concrete.
-Kitchen countertops made of these materials have the ability to tolerate the heat a great deal and will resist hot pots and pans.
+Heat-resistant kitchen countertop material options are granite and other natural stones, quartz, copper, terrazzo, stainless steel, aluminium, and concrete.
+Kitchen countertops made of these materials can tolerate heat a great deal and will resist hot pots and pans.
 However, it’s best to treat your countertop with care regardless of the material it’s made of.
 Use trivets for hot pots and pans and keep them handy to make sure that you do not damage your countertop.